RumbleDB/rumble-test-suite/README.md

 7. Dependencies.txt - List of test cases that are causing **internal Test Driver exception** as they **contain dependency tags that are not supported in Rumble yet**.
 To Edit this list please check below for **How to Edit Dependencies.txt **
 8. Skipped.txt - List of test cases that are **ommited from being executed in Rumble** as they found fail since **they are not supported in Rumble yet**.
 To Edit this list please check below for **How to Edit Skipped.txt **
 9. Statistics.csv - **aggregated sum per test set** of above mentioned 8 categories
-10. BrokenWithLatestImplementation.txt -
+10. BrokenWithLatestImplementation.txt - List of test cases that were **passing before** but not anymore and List of Tests that were **not crashing before**, but are now and not in previous List. **Before means in comparison to previous TestDriver execution.** To use this List refer to **How to verify Rumble bugfix**

-#### 2. How to verify Implementation
+#### 2. How to verify Rumble bugfix
 Explain how to use BrokenWithLatestImplementation

 #### 3. How to debug